charlypg/charlypg/README.md

 Charly PECQUEUX--GUÉZÉNEC
 @charlypg

-Student at ENS Paris-Saclay in electrical engineering and control.
-Currently pursuing the ATSI master at Université Paris-Saclay
+PhD student at ISIR in Paris.

-I’m interested in robotics, and especially on *machine learning* applications to robotics, more specifically reinforcement learning
+Mainly interested in reinforcement learning and control for robotics.
 <!--- - 📫  --->

 <!---